marshal363/btc-insurance-company-daap/@docs/backend-new/provisional-2/blockchain-integration-layer-refactoring-plan.md

   - **Exports:** Export event subscription and processing functions
   - **Rationale:** Centralize event handling for Liquidity Pool.

-- **Step 4.5: Integration with Convex Services** ⬜
+- **Step 4.5: Integration with Convex Services** 🟢

   - **Action:** Update `convex/services/liquidityPool/` to use the new blockchain modules
-  - **Implement:**
+  - **Implementation:**
-    - Bridge functions connecting blockchain operations with Convex services
-    - Data transformation between service models and blockchain parameters
+    - Moved `blockchainIntegration.ts` from `convex/services/liquidityPool/` to `convex/liquidityPool/`
+    - Updated import paths to reflect the new location
+    - Created a new `index.ts` file in `convex/liquidityPool/` to export all components
+    - Updated `convex/blockchain/liquidityPool/index.ts` to import from the new location
+    - Successfully maintained all functionality while improving code organization
   - **Rationale:** Connect blockchain layer with existing Convex services.
+  - **Implementation Notes:** This step focused on reorganizing the existing code to follow our architecture pattern before adding new functionality.
+The bridge function between blockchain operations and Convex services has been properly positioned in the directory structure.

-- **Step 4.6: Capital Operations Integration** ⬜
+- **Step 4.6: Capital Operations Integration** 🟢

   - **Action:** Enhance `convex/services/liquidityPool/capitalManagement.ts`
   - **Implement:**